Thedoughnutman/MechatronicsFinal/README.md

 Once servo turns right, adds too much tension for anchor wire to hold causing the wire to get pulled out and the basket to quickly swing the other direction to make the ball drop out

 The anchor wire and servo needs to get reset after every use

+Battery pack is on underside of BoeBot at 8v for the turns to use 19 // (x + 1 to 19)

 <img src = assets/BoeBot.jpg>